-Listed below are a few of the most common documents used for estate planning.
+Listed below are a few of the most common documents used for estate planning, and JCBank’s Trust Officers can help you choose the options that fits your needs.

 Is a legal document that accomplishes a number of things, such as: